jdonald/xor-jax/README.md

 as 0.5 or higher to mean a boolean ON, below that to be OFF.
 Ideal output is then 1.0 (ON) or 0.0 (OFF) matching what XOR would do. e.g. func(0.8, 0.7) --> 0.0 func(0.3, 0.9) --> 1.0

+## Network Architecture

+Use a simple neural network topology, ideally just two layers (one hidden layer with a small number of neurons, plus the output layer).
+XOR is a classic problem that can be solved with minimal architecture, and a simpler network will train quickly and reliably.

+## Testing Inference

+When testing inference, print benchmarks from running first on the GPU and then on the CPU.